Error-Sensitive Proof-Labeling Schemes: Compact error-sensitive proof-labeling schemes

-Let $V_C$ be the set of nodes of $C$.
-It is easy to see that for all $C$, there exists a node of $V_C$ that rejects when we run $\verif$ on $(G,\ell)$.
-Indeed if there is no rejecting node, then no edge between $C$ and the rest of the graph is removed, and then there is only one component in the graph.
-But then all node accept, which contradict the fact that $k\geq 1$.
-Then $|C|\leq k$.

-So overall all $\ell'$ encodes a spanning forest with at most $2k$ trees.
+For every connected component $C$, let $V_C$ be the set of nodes of $C$.
+We claim that there exists a node of $V_C$ that rejects when we run $\verif$ on $(G,\ell)$.
+Suppose by contradiction that there exists a component where no node reject.
+Then no edges between $C$ and the rest of the graph would have been removed, and therefore there would be only one component in the graph.
+And then, as we know that at least one node rejects there would be a contradiction.
+Therefore $|C|\leq k$.
+It follows that $\ell'$ encodes a spanning forest with at most $2k$ trees in total.
 Such a labeling can thus be modified to get a spanning tree by modifying the labels of at most $4k$ nodes.
 That is, $(\prover,\verif)$ is error-sensitive with parameter $\alpha\geq \frac14$. \end{proof}

-Finally, we show that the compact proof-labelling scheme in \cite{KormanK07,KormanKP10} for minimum-weight spanning tree, as specified in Eq.~\eqref{eq:mstlist} of Section~\ref{sec:characterization} is error-sensitive when the edge weights are distinct.
+Last, but not least, we show that the compact proof-labelling scheme in \cite{KormanK07,KormanKP10} for minimum-weight spanning tree (MST), as specified in Eq.~\eqref{eq:mstlist} of Section~\ref{sec:characterization}, is error-sensitive whenever the edge-weights are pairwise distinct.